PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: This ground builds on the Inoue-Min-Hamade combination from Ground 1 and adds Ogawa to teach limitations in claims 11-13.
-Claim 11 requires that the "write control signal is a column write signal."
-Petitioner argued that while the primary combination disclosed a write control signal (Inoue's clock ϕ2), it did not explicitly teach that this signal was a column-specific write signal.
-Ogawa was introduced to remedy this, as it explicitly taught using a column decoder to generate a decoded column write signal to select a desired bit line pair (i.e., a column) for a write operation.
+• Prior Art Mapping: This ground built upon the combination in Ground 1 to address the limitations of claims 11-13, which required the write control signal to be a "column write signal," specifically a "decoded column write signal."
+While the base combination disclosed a write control signal (clock ϕ2 in Inoue), it did not specify that this signal was a decoded signal for selecting a particular column.
+Petitioner asserted that Ogawa taught this feature, disclosing a column decoder that generates a signal to select a desired bit line pair (column) for a write operation by activating the appropriate pass transistors.

-• Additional Grounds: Petitioner asserted that claim 17 is obvious over Inoue, Min, and Hamade, and claim 18 is obvious over Inoue, Min, Hamade, and Ogawa.
-These grounds relied on the same core combinations but focused on specific dependent claim limitations, such as the use of complementary signals for writing data into an active memory block (claim 17) and controlling data write signals to have the same value when no write is to occur (claim 18), with Ogawa again providing the specific control logic.
+• Additional Grounds: Petitioner asserted that claim 17 is obvious over Inoue, Min, and Hamade, and that claim 18 is obvious over Inoue, Min, Hamade, and Ogawa, relying on similar combination rationales focused on specific dependent claim features.

 4. Key Claim Construction Positions